-- Made a decision to improve my eating habits, lose weight and undertake ‘Dan Sha Ri (Refuse – Throw away – Separate)’ in my house – I have lost 1kg and disposed of dozens of stuff
+- Made a decision to undertake ‘Dan Sha Ri (Refuse – Throw away – Separate)’ in my house – I have disposed of dozens of stuff.

 The concept of tidying up, Dan Sha Ri proposed by Hideko Yamashita, has been well-known in Japan since 2010.
 I had not read the book until recently, but had been following the tidying up method proposed by another author, Marie Kondo.
 I liked her first book, The Life-changing Magic of Tidying Up.
 These two authors published their first books in the same year 2010.

 Marie Kondo’s method is much simpler: ‘tidying is a special event.
 Don’t do it every day’.
 She calls this ‘a tidying marathon’.
 The selection criterion of her method when it comes to throwing things out is taking each item in your hand and asking yourself ‘does it spark joy?’
 If it does, keep it; if not, dispose of it.